rdkcentral/Lightning-SDK/docs/plugins/profile.md

 During *local development*, it returns the user's actual latitude and longitude from a remote API service.
 If unsuccessful, it defaults to `[40.7128, 74.006]`.

-If, during *local development*, you want to force to use the browser's built-in *geolocation* for retrieving the latitude and longitude, add the key `forceBrowserGeolocation` with the value 'true' as a Platform Setting in **settings.json**.
+If, during *local development*, you want to force to use the browser's built-in *geolocation* for retrieving the latitude and longitude, add the key `forceBrowserGeolocation` with the value `true` as a Platform Setting in **settings.json**.

 ```js
 Profile.latLon()